devssmokedcrackthenprintedmoney/WorldsFirstDigitalATM/README.md

-This is the world's first non-centralized blockchain, it is an innovation centuries ahead of its time.
+This is the world's first non-centralized blockchain.
+"What does this mean?" you ask.
+On an axis of centralized vs. decentralized, our blockchain is "more decentralized" than decentralization itself.
+That's how ultra-decentralized the non-centralized bank we've created is.
+This is an innovation centuries ahead of its time.
 You can directly withdraw money via a pull request, and all withdrawls are free, though need to be approved by this username.
 This is a cryptocurrency with a totally centralized onramp: this ATM

 Our username will not use or withdraw from the ATM